arangodb/spring-data-demo/README.md

 Location [id=locations/285728, name=Vaes Dothrak, location=[54.16776, -6.096125]]
 ```

-But we can not only implement geo functions going from a single point.
-It is also possible to search for locations within a polygon.
+But we can not only implement geo functions going from a single point, but it is also possible to search for locations within a polygon.

 In our last example we add a method using `Polygon`.